KIPP Vision Primary Staff

 Kenyatta Bush, Kindergarten Teacher

-Kenyatta Bush is a Kindergarten Teacher at KIPP Vision Primary.
+Kenyatta Bush is a Kindergarten teacher.
 During his teaching career, he has had the opportunity to work at a number of independent schools throughout Metro Atlanta.
 Prior to coming to KIPP Vision Primary, he taught at KIPP South Fulton Academy.
 He has a BA in African American Studies from Georgia State University.

-Wheda is the Founding Principal of KIPP Vision Primary.
+Wheda is the Founding Principal.
 Previously she served as Dean at KIPP Vision Academy, Curriculum Specialist for KIPP Metro Atlanta and 5th grade Non-fiction teacher at KIPP WAYS Academy.
 Prior to joining the KIPP team and family, she taught kindergarten, 5th, and 4th grade at Herndon Elementary School.
 She has a BA from Georgia State University, a Masters in Public Health from Emory University and a Ph.D. in Educational Leadership from Mercer University.

 Christa Coleman, Director of Community Affairs